swhitt/redis-failover-test/README.md

 require 'redis-failover'
 client = RedisFailover::Client.new(:zkservers => '192.168.50.10:2181')
 ```
-This `client` object is now an instance of `RedisFailover::Client` which has the magical property of having the same interface of the standard `redis`-gem client object.
-The only difference is that it now automatically switches to communicate directly with the current master redis instance.
+This `client` object is now an instance of `RedisFailover::Client` which has the magical property of having the same interface of the standard `redis-rb`-gem client object.
+The only difference is that it now automatically switches to communicate directly with the current master Redis instance.

 Resque
 ------